cynic-net/ckssh/README.md

 The `CK_Host` directive is similar to ssh_config's `Host` directive, and starts a host configuration section.

-A `CK_Compartment` directive specifies the compartment to be used;
+A `CK_CompartmentName` directive specifies the compartment to be used;
-it must be one defined by a `CK_DefineCompartment` directive.
+it must be one defined by a `CK_Compartment` directive.

 Any other configuration directives are treated as configuration options to be passed on to SSH.